-Signs and Symptoms of a Depressed Cat
+Signs of a Depressed Cat

 Reasons Why a Cat Gets Depressed

-- Injuries may limit your cat’s ability to do things they once enjoyed, especially if they are major.
-Pain after an injury can also keep your cat from feeling as happy as they usually are.
-Make sure you are following your veterinarian’s recommendations regarding pain relief or if your cat seems to be in pain schedule an appointment to have them checked out.
+Injuries may limit your cat’s ability to do things it once enjoyed.
+Pain after an injury can also keep your cat from feeling as happy as it usually is.
+Make sure you are following your veterinarian’s recommendations regarding pain relief after an injury or medical procedure.
+If your cat seems to be in pain, but you aren't sure why, schedule an appointment to have it checked out as soon as possible.
 Even old surgeries and injuries can cause lingering pain or discomfort in your cat and may require chronic pain relief.

 Losing a family member is always tough for everyone involved, and your cat is no exception.
 When a family member (human or animal) passes away or moves out, your cat may grieve and become depressed.
 This is usually only a temporary behavior, and with some time, your cat will likely return to its normal temperment.
 If your cat is depressed because another cat in the household has passed away, it may benefit from a new cat friend (or it may not).
 Be cautious in adding another animal companion too soon to the family after the loss of a pet, however.
 Time is usually the best remedy for major changes in household dynamics, but there are also natural remedies such as pheromones sprays and nutritional supplements that can help your cat be happier in the meantime.